 In May 2014 Gary’s grant proposal “Web Designer Competencies Inventory and Recommendations for Inclusion in Design Curricula,” developed in support of this effort, was awarded the AIGA DEC Design Faculty Research Grant.

-Gary has developed and presented nationally recognized curricula that teaches students to self-identify intervention points to create original, contextual, and empathetic designs.
+Gary’s developed and presented nationally recognized curricula that identifies intervention points for students to create contextual and empathetic designs.